Choosing the Right Rental Equipment · · 18 min read

 To accurately calculate the weight capacity of your utility trailer, follow these four essential steps:

-Find the GVWR: Locate the manufacturer's label on the vehicle, which specifies the Gross Vehicle Weight Rating (GVWR).
-This rating signifies the maximum load the vehicle can securely transport, reflecting the 16 ft utility trailer weight capacity, including its own mass and any cargo.
+1. Find the GVWR: Locate the manufacturer's label on the trailer, which specifies the Gross Vehicle Weight Rating (GVWR).
+This rating indicates the maximum weight the trailer can safely carry, including its own weight and any cargo.

-Determine the Curb Weight: Weigh the trailer when it is empty.
-This can usually be accomplished at a nearby weigh station or by consulting the manufacturer's specifications, which frequently list the curb measurement.
+2. Determine the Curb Weight: Weigh the trailer when it is empty.
+This can typically be done at a local weigh station or by referring to the manufacturer's specifications, which often list the curb weight.

 Formula: Payload Capacity = GVWR - Curb Weight